...Continues from Interviews by Swindon Poet Katherine T Owen

 Literary and poetic events have previously taken place at the museum.

 The organisers may be able to put you in touch with any current events.

-It is worth checking out in any case for a cup of tea on a Sunday.
+In any case, it is worth checking out for a cup of tea and music on Sundays throughout the summer.

 The library hosts literature events on a regular basis.